RELEVANT CHAPTERS

 18. Discontinuing Direct Payments / Requiring Repayments

-Any person receiving a direct payment, either for themselves or on behalf of another person, may decide at any time that they no longer wish to receive direct payments on giving four weeks written notice to CMBC.
-CMBC may agree to vary this notice period depending upon the individual’s circumstances.
+Any adult receiving a direct payment, either for themselves or on behalf of another person, may decide at any time that they no longer wish to receive direct payments on giving four weeks written notice to CMBC.
+CMBC may agree to vary this notice period depending upon the adult’s circumstances.

 Written notice will be given to a recipient where direct payments are discontinued, unless there are exceptional circumstances requiring that payments are discontinued without notice.